cubehouse/themeparks/README.md

 Throughout the API, please make use of the Dbg function so parks are easy to maintain if APIs change.

 Please raise issues and make pull requests with new features :)

+## Code Style

+    // TODO - define variable naming standard etc.

+I recommended the [Visual Studio Code IDE](https://code.visualstudio.com/) with the [Beautify Plugin](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) for consistency.
+The project is configured to beautify each file on save when this plugin is present.

 # People using wdwJS